 Kombucha side effects,

-caution, toxicity, risks
+caution, toxicity, risks, harm, danger

 Kombucha side effects have been reported.
 A rare case of myositis has been mentioned with drinking.
 Other possible problems include harm to liver and lactic acidosis.
 These harmful effects are rare compared to the number of people who drink this tea.